 I saw a completely bizarre scene: a security guard pacing up and down angrily and rudely telling people to sit up, barking, ‘this isn’t a hotel!
 Hey!
 Get up!’ – sleeplessinseattle

-To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Keflavik Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Reykjavik’s Keflavik Airport (Code: KEF).

 What to Expect